Famous Sites and Festivals in Kyotanabe 京田辺市(きょうたなべし)での有名(ゆうめい)な所(ところ)とイベント

 This temple was used for many years as a place where people prayed for rain and a good harvest.
 Here you can see a 13-level pagoda from the Kamakura Period which is a designated national cultural asset.
 Six metres high, it has proved to be a solid construction having endured many harsh winters.

-The Ōsumi Kurumazuka Kōfun is tomb from the Kōfun Period and has been appointed as historical sites in Japan.
+The Ōsumi Kurumazuka Kōfun is tomb from the Kōfun Period and has been appointed as an historical site in Japan.
 This important cultural asset measures approximately 66 metres in length and is a “two conjoined rectangles” style tomb.

-Opposite to the south is another tomb measures approximately 70 metres in length and is called the Ōsumi Minamizuka Kōfun.
-The view of the two tombs in similar sizes lying in the rice fields is very beautiful.
+Opposite of it to the south is another tomb which measures approximately 70 metres in length and is called the Ōsumi Minamizuka Kōfun.
+The view of the two tombs of similar sizes lying in the rice fields is very beautiful.

 Mitsumanbo Aqueduct ミツマンボ